thatonebinaryguy/BinW/README.md

 ## Windows Instructions
 First, if you don't have git, open your powershell terminal and type ```winget install git```.

-Second, open your terminal and choose the directory you want to download it to, if you dont know how this       works, see line 23.
+Second, open your terminal and choose the directory you want to download it to, if you dont know how this       works, see [How to check directories]([url](https://github.com/thatonebinaryguy/BinW/blob/main/README.md#how-to-change-directories)).

 Third, type into your terminal ```git clone https://github.com/thatonebinaryguy/BinW.git```, this will download the BinW files directly to where you you choose in step one.